 I've been making art all my life, I just can't stop!
 As far back into childhood as I can remember, I was making art.
 I would sit in my room for hours drawing tanks, soldiers, birds, people, whatever.
 My parents noticed, of course, and started getting me my own art supplies and even a drafting board to work on.
 That was it, I was hooked.
-As I got older, my grandparents began taking me around to the galleries of Scottsdale Arizona.
-They collected watercolor paintings so I got to go to a number of show openings and meet the watercolor artists.
-Soon I was teaching myself to paint with watercolors.
-I began with Zoltan Szabo's Landscape Painting In Watercolor book and worked my way through the exercises.
+As I got older, my grandparents began taking me around to the art galleries of Scottsdale, Arizona.
+They collected watercolor paintings, so I got to go to a number of show openings and meet the watercolor artists.
+Soon, I was teaching myself to paint with watercolors.
+I began with Zoltan Szabo's Landscape Painting book and worked my way through the exercises.
 I still own that book, as dog-eared and beat up as it is, and refer to it as I teach my own students.

 When it came time to decide on a career, it was a no-brainer.
 I was to be an artist.
 I went to undergraduate school at the University of Arizona and then moved on to graduate school at the University of Delaware.
 Soon afterward, I found myself working as an artist in Portland, Oregon and teaching art at Willamette University.
 Today, I live back in Phoenix, Arizona with my wife Marla and son Liam.
 I teach art to junior high and high school students and love my job.
 Teaching young people is the absolute best.

 I also practice painting every day and exhibit my work.
 My paintings reflect the beauty and mystery of the American southwest.
 I love the light of the west and how it carves out mountains and valleys.
 I tend to work in a tonalism style of painting, with an effort to infuse the images with a sense of mood and atmosphere.